awsdocs/amazon-rekognition-developer-guide/doc_source/api-video-roles.md

 1. Create an IAM service role to give Amazon Rekognition Video access to your Amazon SNS topics\.
 Note the Amazon Resource Name \(ARN\) of the service role\.
 For more information, see [Giving access to multiple Amazon SNS topics](#api-video-roles-all-topics)\.

+1. To ensure your account is secure, you will want to limit the scope of Rekognition's access to just the resources you are using\.
+This can be done by attaching a Trust policy to your IAM service role\.
+For information on how to do this, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

 1. [ Add the following inline policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#embed-inline-policy-console) to the IAM user that you created in step 1:

    ```